This story has been updated. It was first published in June 10, 2020.

 The difference between N95 and surgical masks

 In contrast, surgical masks are loose-fitting coverings made of pleated melt-blown fabric: a fine mesh of synthetic polymer fibers that allows the wearer to breathe while blocking tiny particles that could carry the virus.
-However, they don’t fit as tightly as N95 respirators, so they don’t provide the same protection against airborne coronavirus particles (which may persist in the air for up to three hours).
+However, they don’t fit as tightly as N95 respirators, so they don’t provide the same protection against smaller airborne particles that may carry the coronavirus, which may persist in the air for minutes to hours.

+Cloth masks can help, too.
 Researchers at the University of New South Wales who studied the use of reusable cloth masks several years ago found that doctors who wore them had a significantly higher chance of respiratory infection.
 Almost 97 percent of particles got through the cloth masks used in the study, compared with the 44 percent that penetrated synthetic medical masks.
-The cloth’s ability to retain moisture, plus the fact that the masks were reused, might have also contributed to their inefficiency.

 Let’s make this clear: masks, no matter how effective, are not guaranteed to protect you from COVID-19.